rmosolgo/graphql-ruby/guides/javascript_client/apollo_subscriptions.md

 RailsNetworkInterface.use([OperationStoreClient.apolloMiddleware])
 ```

-See http://graphql-ruby.org/guides/subscriptions/overview/ for information about server-side setup.
+See the Subscriptions guide for information about server-side setup.